 Place the onion, carrot, chillies, ginger, bay leaves and peppercorns in a medium pan along with a litre (1¾ pints) of water.
 Bring to a boil over a high heat.
 Reduce heat to medium, add the chicken thighs and simmer, uncovered for 15 minutes.
-Add the chicken breasts and simmer for another 10 minutes, or until the chicken is cooked through.
+Add the chicken breasts and simmer for another 10 minutes, or until the chicken is cooked through with no pink showing.

 Meanwhile, toast the peanuts in a small dry pan over medium heat until golden brown and fragrant.
 Allow to cool, then grind 250g (8oz) of the toasted peanuts in a blender to a smooth paste.
 Set aside.